Warri Crisis

-The Warri Crisis was a series of conflicts in Delta State, Nigeria between 1997 and 2003 between the Itsekiri, the Ijaw, and the Urhobo ethnic groups.
+The Warri Crisis was a series of conflicts in Delta State, Nigeria between 1997 and 2003 between the Itsekiri and the Ijaw ethnic groups.
 Over 200,000 people were displaced by the Warri conflict between 1999 and 2006.
 Over 700,000 people were displaced during this period by violence in Delta State overall.

-The conflict broke out following a government decision that changed the location of the Warri South West Local Government Council (LGA) to the Itsekeri community of Ogidigben from the Ijaw town of Ogbe Ijoh.
-The Council headquarters was eventually returned to Ogbe Ijoh, which restored a fragile peace in 2005.
+The conflict broke out following the Ijaws refusal to accept the location of the Headquarters of the Warri South West Local Government Council (LGA) in Ogidigben, an Itsekiri community.
+The Council headquarters was eventually moved to Ogbe Ijoh, an Ijaw community by the State Govt; however it remains Ogidigben in Nigeria’s constitution.

 The Warri Crisis is part of a broader conflict over oil in the Niger Delta.
 Human Rights Watch determined that "although the violence has both ethnic and political dimensions, it is essentially a fight over the oil money."
 Ongoing armed conflict in the Niger Delta region, and the appearance of the Movement for the Emancipation of the Niger Delta (MEND) in 2005 are continued expressions of these tensions.

 Scholars have warned that the conflict is complex and not amenable to "quick fixes".

 Background

 Ethnic tensions around control of the Warri region pre-date European presence, but colonisation exacerbated these tensions by introducing power imbalances.
-This power imbalance was drastically accelerated during the british colonial process of "reorganization" that took place between 1928-38 after an "anti-government movment" which british colonial officials termed the 1927 Boycott.
-The intention of the reorganization process was to create a better indirect rule system that was based on what the british colonial officers at the time referred to as "native authority", however, the result of the reogranization in the Warri Province was a zero-sum ethic consolidation, as the more ethinically discrete a governing unit was the more access it had to state resources from tax revenues.
+This power imbalance was drastically accelerated during the British colonial process of "reorganization" that took place between 1928 and 1938 after an "anti-government movement" which British colonial officials termed the 1927 boycott.
+The intention of the reorganization process was to create a better indirect rule system that was based on what the British colonial officers at the time referred to as "native authority", however, the result of the reorganization in the Warri Province was a zero-sum ethic consolidation, as the more ethinically discrete a governing unit was the more access it had to state resources from tax revenues.

-The Itsekiri were first in the area to make contact with European traders in the 16th century, and they established dominance in the region by monopolising the European trade in slaves and later palm oil.
+The Itsekiri were first in the area to make contact with European traders in the 15th century, and they established dominance in the region by monopolising the European trade in slaves and later palm oil.
 The Itsekiri also established control of land through early legal documents during the British Empire.